To Spike or Not To Spike: A Digital Hardware Perspective on Deep Learning Acceleration: Introduction

 At the inception of neuromorphic computing, analog-domain computation was shown to be a promising substrate for the deployment of brain-inspired hardware.
 The \acl{MOS} transistor in the sub-threshold regime can emulate the diffusion-based dynamics of neuronal ion channels.
 At the same time, memristive technologies reproduce key features of biological neurons~\cite{douglas1995neuromorphic, payvand2023dendritic}.
 However, analog designs suffer from scalability issues due to transistor mismatch and noise, and long design time due to reduced \ac{EDA} tool support~\cite{eshraghian2022memristor}.
 In contrast, in deep sub-micron technologies, digital designs benefit from strong \ac{EDA} support and reliable operation.
 While research on analog computation and in-memory processing has flourished over the past decade, digital accelerators are easier to design and deploy in the immediate short term.

 This paper quantitatively reviews the broad landscape of digital accelerators for both \ac{SNN} and conventional \ac{ANN} accelerators.
-To extract trends and use-case driven guidelines for the use of spike-based representations, we segment the analysis into static and temporal (e.g., sequence learning) workloads as follows:
+To \highlightReview{analyze spike-based processing pipelines in the machine learning context}, we segment the analysis into static and temporal (e.g., sequence learning) workloads as follows: